 Maybe it's cool to walk around with a stuffed animal on your head these days?

 As Australia’s leading financial institution, the Commonwealth Bank is committed to helping young Australians develop strong money management skills and form sensible saving habits that can last a lifetime.
 Along with a range of savings accounts, including one designed especially for under-18s, and their well-established School Banking program, they offer a diverse range of initiatives designed to promote financial literacy.
 For more information visit their site.

 Have you ever asked your child what they would do with a large sum of cash?
+Wondered how to teach your child to budget money?
 What is the strangest thing your child has ever wanted to buy with their pocket money?